eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

  applicable),

 - The attestation public key used for device binding and User binding,
-- The attestation public key used for device binding and User binding,

-- The value of the Attestation Provider signature.
 - The value of the Attestation Provider signature.

 In addition, also timestamps, such as the signing or issuing time of the